Dragon Quest Builders 2

 Dragon Quest Builders Leftovers

-This game reuses many item graphics from the first, included with these are leftovers from the first game.
+This game reuses many assets from the first, included with these are unused leftovers from the first game.
 Most of these are either items rendered redundant by mechanical changes or were story and quest-specific.

 Unused Item Icons